ShouvikSaha504/Health-Insurance-Cross-Sell-Prediction/README.md

 To build this predictive model, we used information about customer demographics (e.g., gender, age, region), vehicle details (e.g., vehicle age, damage status), and policy information (e.g., premium amount, sales channel).

+**Objective:**

+The objective of this project is to develop a predictive model that identifies which existing health insurance policyholders are likely to be interested in purchasing vehicle insurance from the same provider.
+By leveraging customer demographics, vehicle details, and policy information, the model aims to enhance targeted marketing efforts, optimize communication strategies, and increase revenue for the company.
+This approach will enable the company to prioritize high-potential leads, improve customer engagement, and ultimately refine their business model to achieve greater efficiency and profitability.

 ## Dataset Description

 The dataset used for this project includes the following features: